barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### August 26th thoughts & takeaways:

+* Last week, traffic volumes ticked up 3.2%.
+However, over the past two months we've been pretty flat.
+We have yet to break the daily record set back on June 12th.

+* I've removed the Apple/Austin data comparison figure because I think the data is pretty biased and not very useful.

+* I've changed the volume forecast model to take into account the COVID-19 cases, rather than deaths.
+This data is from COVIDhub and is an ensemble model.
+To remove day-of-week affects, I've also decided to go with an average daily traffic per week analysis.

+* I've also included Google search trends data as well as Google mobility data.
+This allows for a scenario forecast where if we decided to end the lockdown completely we'd see a jump in traffic volumes (but not completely back to February levels), or vice versa where we'd go back to a March-level lockdown.

+***

 ### August 17th thoughts & takeaways:

 * This update is only for adding the volume projections graphic.